AntoniCarolMateo/CurriculumVitae/README.md

   - Requierements research, analysis, evolution and management.

- >If you want to understant more about the project and his stucture, I'll leave you a link to the oficial Universitat of Lleida documentatio, :   https://jordimateoudl.github.io/slides/reveal.js/index.html#/
+ >If you want to understant more about the project and his stucture, I'll leave you a link to the oficial Universitat of Lleida documentation, :   https://jordimateoudl.github.io/slides/reveal.js/index.html#/

 ##### URBAND
 Urband is an android application used as a Match for musicians, musicians can find his best option without doing nothin, we do all the hard work